jimhester/jimhester.com/content/contact/about-me.md

 In my free time, I love spending time with my family, my two daughters and my dog.

-You can follow my current work [on GitHub] (https://github.com/jimhester).
+You can follow my current work [on GitHub](https://github.com/jimhester).